 Lauren Brubaker, PhD

-Specialty: Canine and Equine Behavior, Wild and Production Animal Welfare, the Human-Animal Bond
+Specialty: Psychology and Behavior Modification, Canine and Equine Behavior, Wild and Production Animal Welfare, the Human-Animal Bond

 Dr. B completed her PhD in Animal Behavior at Oregon State University, where she studied working/pet dogs as well as horses, wolves, foxes, pigs, and cats.
-Her research focused on the human-animal bond, canine behavior, equine behavior, and animal training, including finding unique ways to help canines and equines learn new concepts and modify their behavior.
-She also conducted research on “pet parenting” practices and worked with hundreds of owners to improve their relationship with their pet, address behavioral issues that were affecting the human-animal bond, and educate owners, animal trainers, shelter workers, and animal caretakers on animal behavior and training concepts.
+Dr. B enjoys using her diverse background in psychology, biology, data analysis, and animal science to answer important questions for pet owners, government agencies, research companies, and professional animal trainers.
+Her research focused on evaluating/improving working animal programs, the human-animal bond, canine and equine behavior, and animal training.
+She also conducts research on “pet parenting” practices and has worked with hundreds of owners to improve their relationship with their pet, address behavioral issues that were affecting the human-animal bond, and educate owners, animal trainers, shelter workers, and animal caretakers on animal behavior and training concepts.
 She has been interviewed by NPR, The New York Times, The Washington Post, Scientific American, the AKC, and more for her expertise on canine and equine behavior.
 Prior to graduate school, she attended Utah State University where she gained experience working with mice and pigeons in the Behavior Analysis lab and cows, sheep, horses, and goats in the Animal Science Department.

 Dr. B grew up around animals and has worked as a horse and dog trainer, studying a variety of training techniques with trainers from around the world.
 She has 10+ years of experience training dogs and horses, and 5+ years training and working with cats, rats, birds, and other animals.
-She worked as a veterinary technician at domestic and exotic animal clinics.
-Her interests include helping improve the bond between a pet and its owner, increasing the welfare of working, pet, and production animals, and tackling behavioral problems in domestic animals, particularly horses and dogs.
-Dr. B is currently working towards her CAAB and IAABC certifications and she is an active member of the Animal Behavior Society.
+Dr. B is currently an active member of the Animal Behavior Society and American Psychological Association.
 She lives in Oregon with her dog Buckley, cat Caylie, and horse Annie.

 Interested in finding out more?
 Contact Dr. Lauren Brubaker today!